 App connectors use the APIs of app providers to enable greater visibility and control by Microsoft Cloud App Security over the apps you connect to.

 Microsoft Cloud App Security leverages the APIs provided by the cloud provider.
+All communication between Cloud App Security and connected apps is encrypted using HTTPS.
 Each service has its own framework and API limitations such as throttling, API limits, dynamic time-shifting API windows, and others.
 Microsoft Cloud App Security worked with the services to optimize the usage of the APIs and to provide the best performance.
 Taking into account different limitations services impose on the APIs, the Cloud App Security engines use the allowed capacity.
 Some operations, such as scanning all files in the tenant, require numerous APIs so they're spread over a longer period.
 Expect some policies to run for several hours or several days.

 Cloud App Security supports multiple instances of the same connected app.
 For example, if you have more than one instance of Salesforce (one for sales, one for marketing) you can connect both to Cloud App Security.
 You can manage the different instances from the same console to create granular policies and deeper investigation.
 This support applies only to API connected apps, not to Cloud Discovered apps or Proxy connected apps.